2009 Seattle Cotton Works Recall

 The sweatshirts were manufactured in Pakistan and from January 2009 through February 2009 were sold nationwide at Kohl’s Department Stores for approximately $17.00

-Once the recall was over, the site’s domain was not renewed.
+Once the recall was over, this site’s domain was not renewed.

 There were several iterations of the site created by various buyers of the domain that had nothing to do with the original intent of the site.
 When I recently discovered that the domain was available, I bought it with the intent of restoring some of its original content found in its archived pages.
 These particular recalls are over, however I believe that consumers should remain aware of them, if for no other reason than for historical purposes.